lalithranga/Azure-AI-Vehicle-Prediction-Backend/README.md

-Here's a short README for your project:

----

 # Image Prediction API

 This is a simple Express.js server that allows users to upload an image and send it to a prediction API for analysis.
 The server uses **Multer** for file uploads and **Axios** to communicate with the external prediction service.